Perspective | The walls are closing in on Daniel Snyder, and his tone-deaf response made things worse

 Put aside the palm-to-the-forehead reaction any Washington football fan would have to the notion that Snyder’s lack of involvement is the problem.

 Rather, do the math.
-From 2008-11, four seasons, I covered Snyder’s team, driving to the Ashburn facility every day players and coaches were available.
+From 2008 to 2011, four seasons, I covered Snyder’s team, driving to the Ashburn facility every day players and coaches were available.
 Almost daily during that period, Snyder was in the building, announced by his car parked up on the curb alongside the offices, if not left running in the spot for “Mr. Snyder.”
 He was there at practice.
 He was there overseeing the culture.

 Those were precisely the days when former members of the video department allege they were ordered to make special outtake reels of the cheerleader swimsuit calendar shoots, smut that the women involved had no idea they were subjecting themselves to.